SAN FRANCISCO’s BEST ●Hotels●South of Market

 The S&R Lounge lobby bar—which stands for salvage and rescue—is an elegant and inviting spot to relax.
 The Cavalier restaurant modeled after a British brasserie.

 One of the most elegant public rooms is the Garden Court.
-Filled with tall marble columns, Austrian crystal chandeliers, and enormous potted palms, its most glorious feature is a 25,000-pane stained-glass dome said to be worth more than $7 million; and it is the only room on the National Register of Historic Places.
+Filled with tall marble columns and Austrian crystal chandeliers, its most glorious feature is a 70,000-plus-pane stained-glass dome said to be worth more than $7 million; and it is the only room on the National Register of Historic Places.
+Meals are served here, and since Green Goddess dressing was first created at this hotel, do try it on the Palace crab salad.
 A Signature Afternoon tea is served here (Saturday from 2 to 5 p.m.; $68).
 It is an elegant but updated affair (no chintz or tablecloths here), with fussy finger sandwiches (the Black Forest ham on focaccia includes artisan cheese and lavender mustard aïoli), rose petal jam, and a classical harpist providing background ambiance.
 Cream puffs and scones arrive perched on a contemporary-style, two-tiered elliptical tray and include the essential Devonshire cream and lemon curd.
-And after feasting, many choose to whip out their cell phones rather than linger over tea.
+And nowadays after feasting, many choose to whip out their cell phones rather than linger over tea.
+A special Prince and Princess Tea welcomes children 10 and under with a crown or scepter and includes kid-friendly hot chocolate and peanut butter & jelly finger sandwiches.

 W San Francisco 181 3rd St./Howard St. 31 stories; 410 rooms.
 Indoor lap pool & hot tub; fitness room; full-service spa.
 1 restaurant; room service.
 Valet parking.
 Situated next door to the San Francisco Museum of Modern Art, this sleek and stylish hotel greets guests with a 3-story-high octagonal lobby that buzzes with activity most evenings.
 Rooms feature stunning city views and fluffy down duvets.

-Super sleek Trace restaurant www.trace-sf.com. features a wide open, yet cozy, dining room, with several ¾-circular booths providing very private seating.
+Super sleek Trace restaurant. features a wide open, yet cozy, dining room, with several ¾-circular booths providing very private seating.